 - They are chemically modified

-It’s not hard to understand that the semi-synthetic oils are somewhat of a middle-ground, and you’ll find them in use in the majority of internal combustion engines … a good all-rounder.
+It’s not hard to understand that the semi-synthetic oil are somewhat of a middle-ground, and you’ll find them in use in the majority of internal combustion engines … a good all-rounder.

 Pricing up your Motorcycle Engine Oil

-Is it necessary to pay £25+ for a litre for oil?
-Or can you run your engine on a ‘Happy Shopper’ special at around £3 a litre?
+Is it necessary to buy the best motorcycle oil or can you run your engine on a ‘Happy Shopper’ special at around £3 a litre?

 This means that car engines aren’t quite so lacklustre, or behind the times, as they once were when comparing them to bike engines.
 For example, my old ZZR14 made near enough 200hp, from a naturally aspirated 1.4 litre engine.